 *Boring, J. & Sandler, I. New Research on Families of Separation and Divorce Workshop Presented at 2012 Annual Meeting of Association of Family and Conciliation Courts, Chicago, IL.

-The results of our randomized control trial (RCT) indicates that CoD-CoD was successful in reducing mental health problems and improving coping-efficacy (your child's belief that they have the tools to handle stressors).
-The RCT also showed the CoD-CoD works best for children who have higher symptom levels and more parent-reported risk prior to starting the program.
+The results of our randomized control trial indicates that CoD-CoD was successful in reducing mental health problems and improving children's belief that they have the tools to handle stressors.
+The CoD-CoD works best for children who have higher symptom levels and more parent-reported risk prior to starting the program.

-So, if you're a bit worried about your child or you are in the middle of divorce that has some conflict (most do) this is probably a great program for your child.
+So, if you're a bit worried about how your children are adjusting to the divorce or separation, this is probably a great program for your child.
 However, if you have serious concerns about your child's mental health, CoD-CoD is not enough.
 Be sure to consult a mental health professional for evaluation and consultation.
 Here is a referral service operated by the American Psychological Association: http://locator.apa.org/

 You child will be able to go through CoD-CoD using any computer that has internet access.
 They will go through CoD-CoD's five lessons at their own pace.
 Each one takes a little less than an hour and your child can leave and come back to a lesson any time they wish.
 Each lesson was specifically designed to target a protective factor identified by research on children from disrupted families.